 - Documented disability (learning or physical)

 All services are free to students.
-Those who are interested should print and complete an application.
-Bring the completed application to SSS, in the lower level of McDaniel Hall on the Goodman Campus.
+Those who are interested should visit us in the lower level of McDaniel Hall on the Goodman Campus to complete your application.

 Services Provided by Student Support Services